Automatic Payment FAQs

 Q. How can I change my current payment plan?

-A. Any requests for changes must be made directly to your agent.
+A. Changes to your automatic payment plan can be made through the customer billing portal.
+Any other requests for plan changes must be made directly to your agent.

 Q. What credit cards does Cumberland accept?